- Crohn’s disease is a digestive disorder that can cause a variety of symptoms.

 There’s no single diagnostic test for Crohn’s disease.
 If you show signs or symptoms of the condition, your doctor may use a variety of tests to check for it.
 For example, they may order blood tests, stool tests, imaging tests, colonoscopy, sigmoidoscopy, or tissue biopsies.

 Crohn’s disease is a serious condition.
 It usually affects the end of your small intestine, but it can also damage other parts of your digestive system.
 Symptoms can vary from one person to another.
 They range from mild to severe.

 - stomach pains

 - loss of appetite

-Medications, like anti-inflammatory drugs, immunosuppressive medications, or antibiotics are the primary options for treating Crohn’s disease.
+Anti-inflammatory drugs, immunosuppressive medications, and antibiotics are common medications used to treat Crohn’s disease.
 Other treatment options include:

 - pain relievers

 - antidiarrheal medications

 - nutritional therapy

 - calcium supplements